What is drug-induced nail disease?

 Damage to the nail folds is associated with the use of:

 - Retinoids and epidermal growth factor receptor (EGFR) inhibitors (most often)

 - Methotrexate, ciclosporin, and antiretroviral medications (less often).

-Splinter haemorrhages are short longitudinal lines within the nail due to capillary bleeding, and they grow out with the nail.
+Splinter haemorrhage is a short longitudinal line within the nail due to capillary bleeding and grows out with the nail.

-Drugs that cause splinter haemorrhages, and subungual haemorrhage, include:
+Drugs that cause splinter haemorrhage, and subungual haemorrhage, include:

 - Anticoagulants and antiplatelet agents